Reactivation Employment Permit

 - People who have a work permit for low-skilled and low-paid jobs and want to change employer but do not qualify for the new General Employment Permit

 - Certain spousal and dependant permit holders who want to apply for a new employment permit with a new employer but who do not qualify for the new Dependant/Partner/Spouse Employment Permit

 - People who have a spousal/dependant permit or the new Dependant/Partner/Spouse Employment Permit whose circumstances have changed, for example, they have separated and where the Minister for Justice and Equality is satisfied that a Reactivation Employment Permit should be considered in their case

 Non-EEA nationals are not eligible for a Reactivation Employment Permit if:

 - They entered the State as students and visitors and have never held an employment permit

 - They have already been granted a Reactivation Employment Permit

-- They hold Critical Skills, Green Card, work or General Employment Permits and have been made redundant
+- They hold Critical Skills, work or General Employment Permits and have been made redundant

-- They hold Intra-Company Transfer, Contract for Services, Internship or Exchange Agreement Employment Permits and have remained in the State after their permits have expired
+- They hold an Intra-Company Transfer, Contract for Services, Internship or Exchange Agreement Employment Permit and have remained in the State after their permit expired

 - They previously had an employment permit and stamp 1 immigration permission but changed their status to another stamp.